Arnaz87/aurovm/readme.md

 It's intended that many features available in many programming languages or elsewhere, like OOP, dynamic dispatch, object serializing, etc. be implemented in standard libraries and conventions, instead of on Auro itself.

 This project holds the design and an implementation written in Nim.
-The main documentation is in [docs/Module Format.md](docs/Module Format.md).
+The main documentation is in the [spec repository](https://gitlab.com/aurovm/spec).

-There is an [alternative implementation](https://github.com/Arnaz87/auroweb) based on Javascript, and there's also a [Lua implementation](https://github.com/Arnaz87/culua) on Auro.
-You can see both of them in action [here](http://arnaud.com.ve/auro/).

 **Note**: The main documentation is in english, but files in notes and a few source comments here and there are in spanish.
 I'm working on translating the important stuff to english.